istio/istio.io/content/en/docs/setup/install/istioctl/index.md

       enabled: false
 {{< /text >}}

-1. Use the `telemetry_off.yaml` overlay file with the `manifest apply` command:
+1. Use the `telemetry_off.yaml` overlay file with the `istioctl install` command:

 {{< text bash >}}
-$ istioctl manifest apply -f telemetry_off.yaml
+$ istioctl install -f telemetry_off.yaml
 {{< /text >}}

 Another customization is to select different namespaces for features and components.
 The following is an example